1427 Clarkview Road 300 B-1, Baltimore, MD 21209

 • Pellucid marginal degeneration

-They are also an excellent option for patients who are unable to achieve clear or comfortable vision with glasses or traditional contact lenses.
+They are also an excellent option for patients who are unable to achieve clear or comfortable vision with glasses or traditional contact lenses – and especially for patients who have already tried scleral lenses but are still experiencing visual problems.

 Why Patients Choose Our Baltimore Keratoconus Practice